 The quality of the portfolio of loans to customers that are neither past due nor impaired can be assessed through the internal standard monitoring system.
 Loans to customers are regularly monitored and systematically reviewed in order to identify any irregularities or warning signs.
 These loans are subject to constant monitoring with the aim of taking timely action based on improvement / deterioration of client risk profile.

 An overview of gross exposure of loans to customers that are neither past due nor impaired according to the type of loan is as follows:

-Banks Coporates Individuals Total
+Banks Corporates Individuals Total

+31 December 2016

+Standard monitoring 40 142,077 4,579 146,656

 31 December 2015

 Standard monitoring 47 172,417 1,400 173,864

--

-31 December 2014

-Standard monitoring 161 195,331 1,531 197,023

--
+- -